 Game creation for everyone™

 No matter which way you choose to make your game, remember that you still need to create or buy your game assets and come up with the actual game concept.
-Making a video game is a lot of work, sometimes with very little reward, but you’ll know you did it.
-Be proud of what you created and work towards creating an even better game every time.
+Making a video game is a lot of work, sometimes with very little financial reward, but stick to it.
+Stay motivate and be proud of what you created and work towards creating an even better game every time.

 Subscribe to #YGD email list.
 Receive updates, game dev news, tutorials and much more… all to help you make your video game.